Spreading in Integrable and Non--integrable Many--body Systems

-the same coordinate, a new random position is chosen for one of them.
 In all our investigations, we used mirrored initial conditions, \textit{i.e.}, the symmetry $x_{i0}^{(2)}=-x_{i0}^{(1)}, \ i=1,\ldots,N$.
 The initial particle momenta $p_{i0}^{(1)}, \ p_{i0}^{(2)}, \ i=1,\ldots,N$ are always set to zero when we investigate the integrable case in Sec.~\ref{sec3}.
 Only in the non--integrable case to be discussed in Sec.~\ref{sec4}, we work with non--zero initial momenta, preserving the mirror symmetry.
-Each particle has a mass of $1kg$.